mantidproject/mantid/docs/source/release/v3.14.0/reflectometry.rst

 - :ref:`algm-ReflectometryReductionOneAuto` No longer sums all of a transmission run's workspaces and instead will use the first run only
 - In :ref:`algm-ReflectometryReductionOneAuto` an issue where if you gave only one of either MomentumTransferMax or MomentumTransferMin were specified it would be ignored, this has been fixed.
 - Reverted property names for polarization correction coefficients in :ref:`ReflectometryReductionOneAuto <algm-ReflectometryReductionOneAuto-v2>` for backwards compatibility.
+- Fixed the ``BeamCenter`` property of :ref:`ReflectometrySumInQ <algm-ReflectometrySumInQ>` to actually be a fractional workspace index.

 Liquids Reflectometer
 ---------------------